Guided Tours in Florence

 Cinque Terre: Day Trip from Florence - Guided Grou...

 Cinque Terre: Day Trip from Florence - Guided Group TourA cultural landscape of great scenic and cultural value, the Cinque Terre is an UNESCO World Heritage Site celebrated for its incredible beauty.
 This small group excursion departs from and returns to a pre-arranged meeting point in the Florence city center.
 It offers a convenient way to discover the colors and flavors of this fascinating area in just one day.
 First stop is Riomaggiore.
 From here you will follow the Via dell'Amore (Road of Love), a scenic path that overhangs the rocky coastline far below.
 It leads to Manarola, second smallest of the villages and probably the oldest; the cornerstone of Manarola's church of San Lorenzo was laid in 1338.
 A 10-minute train ride takes you to Monterosso al Mare.
 The town is divided into two distinct parts - the Old Town and the modern resort of Fegina - that are connected by a tunnel.
 It is known for its lemons, wide sandy beach and important Van Dyck painting in the church of San Francesco.
 After a tour of the town, you will stop for lunch and get the chance to sample the local trofie pasta with pesto.
 Cinque Terre's unique landscape is best viewed from the sea.
 The half-hour ferry ride from Monterosso provides ample time to take pictures as you cruise slowly past Corniglia, perched on top of a promontory and the only one of the five villages without direct access to the sea, and picture-perfect Vernazza, considered to be one of the most authentic fishing villages on the Italian Riviera.
 Disembark in Riomaggiore where a refreshing gelato awaits you before the drive back to Florence.
 During this full-day tour you will enjoy the most astonishing views from both land and sea as you traverse the spectacularly scenic Cinque Terre National Park by boat, train and on foot.
 Included in the tour price is a tasty 3-course lunch in a typical restaurant, a stop for gelato and the opportunity to take a dip in the clear blue waters of the Mediterranean.
-PLEASE NOTE that Via dell'Amore is temporarily closed for restoration and instead of walking from Riomaggiore to Manarola, you will either be taking the train or the ferry.
+PLEASE NOTE that due to rock slides Via dell'Amore and some of the Cinque Terre's paths are closed until further notice, therefore instead of walking between the villages, you will take the train or public ferry instead.

 From $210.00 Per Person